Things to Consider When Purchasing an External Hard Drive

 There are multiple options to back up your data.
 You may either create a backup on a cloud-based service such as Dropbox or use any hardware like flash drives or SD cards.
-Each storage option has some benefits but an external hard drive remains one the most popular ways to back up data.
-An external HDD is one of the best storage devices because of their portability, convenience of use, and high storage capacity.
+Each storage option has some benefits but an external hard drive remains one of the most popular ways to back up data.
+An external HDD is one of the best storage devices because of its portability, convenience of use, and high storage capacity.

 The external hard drives are manufactured by several different companies and each brand releases multiple options.
 The availability of numerous models makes it extremely challenging to choose the right device.
 So how do you know which HDD is right for you?

 When it comes to buying an external hard drive, there are several factors to consider.
 These factors include your storage needs, compatibility, speed, portability, security, and the type of drive.
 So if you’re looking to buy an external hard drive, here are some features to consider.

 First, you need to think about how much data you want to store.
 Depending on your storage needs, you need to search for drives with a little more storage capacity.
-The hard drives are available in up to 4 terabytes (4000GB) capacity and even more.
+The hard drives are available in up to 18 terabytes capacity and even more.
 Whether you want to store your personal data or need to backup office documents or RAW files, make sure to evaluate your storage needs carefully.
 For instance, photographers who need to backup RAW files and video require a hard drive with more storage capacity.